tommasocerruti/rowlang/README.md

 # RowLang
-I invented RowLang, a minimalistic esoteric programming language based on an analogy to rowing.

 ## Technical Description of RowLang

-RowLang is a domain-specific esoteric programming language designed for symbolic computation, inspired by the dynamics of rowing.
+RowLang is an esoteric programming language designed for symbolic computation, inspired by the dynamics of rowing.
 It offers a minimalistic yet expressive syntax, combining memory manipulation with the metaphorical representation of rowing actions.
-RowLang programs are composed of commands, loops, and formations, providing a unique perspective on algorithmic expression.
+RowLang programs are composed of commands, loops, formations and stroke rate adjustments providing a unique perspective on algorithmic expression.

 ## Syntax and Semantics